aznxluvlyguy4u/wiki1/Auth Module - Environment variables.md

 - take special notice of urls with *trailing* slashes, *those are not accidental*...

+- Due to the auth module being the first module developed, the uniform format of environment variables was not yet set up

 ## Local

 - See [here](Run%20config%20setup) for setting up a Run configuration with environment variables in IntelliJ